yeshua453/website/docs/controls/linechart.md

 ### `interval`

 Interval between grid lines.

-Default is `1`.
+Defaults to `1`.

 ### `width`

 Width of a grid line.

-Default is `1`.
+Defaults to `1`.

 ## `ChartAxis` properties